Checkpoint inhibitor

 Checkpoint inhibitor therapy is a form of cancer immunotherapy.
 The therapy targets immune checkpoints, key regulators of the immune system that when stimulated can dampen the immune response to an immunologic stimulus.
 Some cancers can protect themselves from attack by stimulating immune checkpoint targets.
 Checkpoint therapy can block inhibitory checkpoints, restoring immune system function.
 The first anti-cancer drug targeting an immune checkpoint was ipilimumab, a CTLA4 blocker approved in the United States in 2011.

 Currently approved checkpoint inhibitors target the molecules CTLA4, PD-1, and PD-L1.
 PD-1 is the transmembrane programmed cell death 1 protein (also called PDCD1 and CD279), which interacts with PD-L1 (PD-1 ligand 1, or CD274).
 PD-L1 on the cell surface binds to PD-1 on an immune cell surface, which inhibits immune cell activity.
-Among PD-L1 functions is a key regulatory role on T cell activities.
+Among PD-L1's functions is a key regulatory role on T cell activities.
 It appears that (cancer-mediated) upregulation of PD-L1 on the cell surface may inhibit T cells that might otherwise attack.
 Antibodies that bind to either PD-1 or PD-L1 and therefore block the interaction may allow the T-cells to attack the tumor.

 The discoveries in basic science allowing checkpoint inhibitor therapies led to James P. Allison and Tasuku Honjo winning the Tang Prize in Biopharmaceutical Science and the Nobel Prize in Physiology or Medicine in 2018.